 Appendix 1b - Frequently Asked Questions for Cash Flow Modeling for C-3 RBC

 Where can the scenario generator be found?
-What is needed to run it?

-The scenario generator is a Microsoft Excel spreadsheet.
-By entering the Treasury yield curve at the date for which the testing is done, it will generate the sets of 50 or 12 scenarios.
-It requires Windows 95 or higher.
-This spreadsheet and instructions are available on the NAIC Web site at (http://www.naic.org/cmte_e_lrbc.htm).
-It is also available on diskette from the American Academy of Actuaries.
+The scenario generator is the Conning GEMS Economic Scenario Generator.
+Outputs may be found at the following website: https://naic.conning.com/scenariofiles.

 The results may include sensitive information in some instances.
 How can it be kept confidential?